Key Facts

 With IBM Cloud, you have the freedom to choose your data models, desired tools, and delivery models in designing your next applications.
 IBM also allows you to incorporate highly performing cloud communications and services into your IT environment.

-As of 2021, IBM Cloud provides more than 170 services, including storage, developer tools, networking, database, machine learning, analytics, and computing services.
+As of 2021, IBM Cloud provides more than 170 services, including storage, developer tools, networking, databases, machine learning, analytics, and computing services.
 In May 2017, Cloud Container Service was rebranded as the IBM Cloud Kubernetes Service.

 #2: Microsoft Azure – USD 51.25 Billion